 Everything in its place

-Don’t make the description extra long by tagging on information about postage or returns.
-EBay have areas for this.
-Repeating them in the description will only risk boring and disengaging customers.
+Don’t make the description extra long by tagging on information about postage or returns. eBay have areas for this.
+Repeating them in the description will only bore customers.

 Test on multiple devices